kolbicz/UCPD.sys/README.md

 # UCPD.sys
-A collection of code examples capable of modifying the registry, even with UCPD.sys loaded.
+A collection of code examples capable of modifying registry keys protected by UCPD.sys.